dansleboby/request-bin/relay-server/README.md

 npm install -g .;
 ```

 That should be it.
-You are now able to invoke the CLI by running `request-bin-relay` in your favorite terminal.
+You are now able to invoke the CLI by running `requestbin` in your favorite terminal.

 ### Usage